| | Medical Doctors Comments,

 Zip: 98382

-Forced inclusion of these chemicals constitutes a human experiment without consent.
+Forced inclusion of these chemicals constitutes a human experiment without

 Zip: 85251